yyn-anson/yyn-anson.github.io/content/project/quick-draw/index.md

 - **Machine Learning**: Contributed 50% towards model development, ensuring robust performance and accuracy.
 - **Web Application**: Took full responsibility for designing and implementing the web app, from UI/UX design to backend integration.

-## Demo

-Experience a demonstration of the project by watching the [video on OneDrive](https://1drv.ms/v/s!AsTeUm8lFBiJqScgxRfDuTDqHkml?e=1Gcclh).